Siġġiewi: History

-In its demographic and topographical formation, Siġġiewi followed a pattern common to other villages in Malta.
-Before the arrival of the Order of St John in 1530, there were other thriving hamlets in the area.
-Little by little, Ħal Xluq, Ħal Kbir, Ħal Niklusi, and Ħal Qdieri were absorbed in Siġġiewi and today only their secluded chapels remain.
+In its demographic and topographical formation, Siġġiewi followed a pattern common to other villages in Malta: absorbing nearby hamlets.
+Before the arrival of the Order of St John in 1530, there were multiple thriving hamlets in the area.
+Over time, Ħal Xluq, Ħal Kbir, Ħal Niklusi, and Ħal Qdieri were absorbed in Siġġiewi with only their chapels remaining.

 The origins of the name Siġġiewi are unknown.
-Some say it probably relates to the arabic word سَجَا (sajā) meaning 'to be quiet or calm', Hence Siġġiewi would mean a quiet place.
-Others say it may be a corruption of an old surname such as Sageyo.
-The areas around Siġġiewi were inhabited since the Maltese islands were occupied by the first farmers during the Neolithic period.
-The Neolithic sites of Hagar Qim and Mnajdra (3600-2500 BC) are within three kilometers of the village.
-Also within easy reach of the village are the Bronze Age settlement of Wardija ta’ San Gorg, almost at the southern tail end of Dingli Cliffs, and the Bronze Age cart ruts at ix-Xaghra ta’ Ghar il-Kbir (1500-750/800 BC).
+A possible source is the Arabic word سَجَا (sajā) meaning 'to be quiet or calm', hence 'Siġġiewi' would mean a quiet place.
+Another origin may be a corruption of an old surname, such as Sageyo.
+The areas around Siġġiewi were occupied by the first farmers during the Neolithic period.
+The Neolithic sites of Hagar Qim and Mnajdra (3600-2500 BC) are within 3 kilometers of the village.
+Siġġiewi is also located near the Bronze Age settlement of Wardija ta’ San Gorg, near at the southern tail end of Dingli Cliffs, and the Bronze Age cart ruts at ix-Xaghra ta’ Ghar il-Kbir (1500-750/800 BC).

-An early Phoenician tomb was located in the area, and small Phoenician/Punic cemeteries are known to be on the hilltop of tal-Gholja and at ix-Xaghra ta’ Ghar il-kbir.
-In numerous places, Roman pottery scatters are often encountered, suggesting that the environs of Siġġiewi were also occupied during the Roman occupation of Malta and Gozo.
+An early Phoenician tomb was located in the area, and small Phoenician/Punic cemeteries are present on the hilltop of tal-Gholja and at ix-Xaghra ta’ Ghar il-kbir.
+Roman pottery scatters have been encountered in numerous locations near the village, evidencing that the environs of Siġġiewi were occupied during the Roman occupation of Malta and Gozo.

-A series of early Christian catacombs are located close to Maghlaq valley.
+A series of early Christian catacombs are located close to the Maghlaq valley.
 One of these, published in several sources, has been intentionally buried under a field.

-Siġġiewi's patron saint, Saint Nicholas, is perhaps one of the most popular saints in Byzantine hagiography.
-The survival of the saint's veneration may suggest that following the end of the catacomb era, some of Malta's villages may have retained old traditions that would very comfortably fall within Western and Eastern Christian domains.
+Siġġiewi's patron saint is Saint Nicholas.
+Survival of the saint's veneration may suggest that following the end of the catacomb era, some of Malta's villages may have retained their old traditions.

 Hundreds of place names are known from various fields and locations around Siġġiewi.
 These names are Semitic but are of an unknown age, having been recorded in notarial deeds only in the Late Middle Ages.
 Some of these places developed into hamlets, and others may have supported small communities that were never recorded, but these hamlets would ultimately dwindle in importance in their coming years.
 The depopulation of the Maltese rural areas during the Great Siege of 1565 hastened the end of small hamlets around Malta and Gozo.
-The arrival of the Order of St John in Malta in 1530 ushered in new economic dynamics which made the new urban areas, and especially the new city of Valletta, more attractive than isolated villages.
+The arrival of the Order of St John in Malta in 1530 ushered in new economic dynamics that made new urban areas, especially the city of Valletta, more attractive than isolated villages.